ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

 ## SOURCE RECORD
 * Each Source Record contains...
-  * a source "publisher_name" string
+  * a "publisher_name" string
-  * an array of "Source" objects
+  * an array of "source" objects.
-* Each "Source" object contains
+* Each "source" object contains
-  * a source "id" name string
+  * an "id" name string
-  * a source "manga" name string
+  * a "manga" name string

 Example Soure Record:
 ```